Memphis 901 FC: Stadium

 The club played at AutoZone Park, a baseball stadium that is also home to the minor league Memphis Redbirds.
 For its matches, the stadium's dirt infield was replaced with sod, and a pitch was laid along the first baseline.
 The club also played at Mike Rose Soccer Complex for a U.S. Open Cup game against Hartford Athletic on May 29, 2019, and for a U.S. Open Cup game against Orlando City SC on June 12, 2019.

 On October 18, 2022, the club announced plans for a new soccer-specific stadium with a capacity of 10,000.
 The stadium was planned to open in time for the 2025 USL Championship season and would have been constructed at the current site of the Mid-South Coliseum, which closed in 2006.

 Ownership

-The club was owned by Peter Freund, principal owner of Trinity Sports Holdings, Craig Unger, and former United States men's national soccer team goalkeeper Tim Howard.
+The club was owned by Peter B. Freund, principal owner of Trinity Sports Holdings, Craig Unger, and former United States men's national soccer team goalkeeper Tim Howard.
 Trinity Sports Holdings' portfolio includes minor league baseball clubs Memphis Redbirds, the Charleston RiverDogs and the Williamsport Crosscutters.
 Unger also served as president, general manager, and part owner of the Redbirds.
 The consortium also purchased a majority holding in English fifth-tier club, Dagenham & Redbridge F.C.